maximobelets/Frontend-Interview/js.md

 `scrollTo(0, 0)` will scroll to the represented coordinates (0, 0)

+#### Number methods

+`number.toLocaleString()` will return a number represented by locale, without any argument will return a number separated by comma

 #### String methods

 `substring` const string = '_Hello World_', string.substring(1, string.length -1) // Hello World